 We can't tell you how long you will stay with your carer(s).
-For some children, this might be a little while; for others, it will be longer
+For some young people, this might be a little while; for others, it will be longer

-About my foster family
+Albout my foster family

 Every foster family is different.
-Carers

-might be a couple or just one person

-They could have children themselves or

-might even have a pet.
+Carers might be a couple or just one person They could have children themselves or might even have a pet.

-Are there any pets?
-What are their names'
+Are there ar y pets?
+V Vhat are their name es?

 What hobbies do my foster family have?

-Are there any other children living in the home?
+Are there any other young people living in the home?

 What are the important rules I need to know?

-What will my foster family do for me?
+What will my censes do for me?